 What is Noise?

 These are findings that we deem informational, rather than actionable.
-We deliberately omit them from reports so as to focus your attention and resource on remediating the real weaknesses – the ones that if compromised, could pose a genuine risk to your security.
+We deliberately omit them from reports so you can focus your attention and resources on remediating the real weaknesses β the ones that, if compromised, could pose a genuine risk to your security.

 What kind of checks does it include?